Alfresco/alfresco-ng2-components/docs/theming.md

 ## Defining a custom theme

 When you want more customization than a pre-built theme offers, you can create your own theme file.
-You need to include the packages only what you really use in your application.
+You only need to include the packages you actually use in your application.

 ```scss
 /*